Guide for First Time Home Buyers

 What is PMI?

 PMI stands for Private Mortgage Insurance and is required on most loans, unless you’ve put a full 20 percent down.
 Think of PMI like homeowner’s insurance, except for your lender.
 It protects them in the event you fail to pay your mortgage and subsequently default on the loan.
-PMI costs anywhere from $50 to $150 per month but may be canceled once you’ve paid down your mortgage balance to 80 percent.
+PMI can costs anywhere from $50 to $150 per month and upwards, depending on your loan amount, but may be canceled once you’ve paid down your mortgage balance to 80 percent.

 What are points?